WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20230411-project_proposal_content_report_moderation.md

 #### Redis based cache invalidation strategy

-In order to invalidate search query responses that include a certain result, we need to maintain a reverse index of `result indentifier -> cache keys`.
+In order to invalidate search query responses that include a certain result, we need to maintain a reverse index of `result identifier -> cache keys`.
 When a given result is marked as sensitive or deindexed due to a report, we need to bust the cached responses for the keys stored under that result's identifier.
 Cache keys also need to be invalidated based on the response cache timeout.